codershona/docker_devops_kubernetes/README.md

 Building and Multi-Container Development

 ### Swarm Intro and Creating a 3-Node Swarm Cluster

+* Swarm Mode: Built-In Orchestration
+* Create Your First Service and Scale It Locally
+*  UI Change For Service Create/Update
+*  Docker Machine Bug With Swarm
+* Creating a 3-Node Swarm Cluster

 ### Swarm Basic Features and How to Use Them In Your Workflow
 ### Swarm App Lifecycle
 ### Container Registries: Image Storage and Distribution